prathameshp107/ClinLabOps/src/components/animal-management/README.md

 ### 1. Animal Overview
 - Grid view of all animals with key information
-- Filtering by species, status, health status, and age range
+- Filtering by species, status, and age range
 - Search functionality
 - Statistics cards for quick insights

 ### 2. Detailed Animal Information
 - Comprehensive animal profile with all relevant data
-- Health status tracking
 - Experiment associations
 - Physical characteristics
 - Location information